dbmdz/flusswerk/README.md

 All classes that do data processing (Reader, Transformer, Writer,...) should be stateless.
 This has two reasons:

-First, it makes your code threadsafe and multiprocessing easy without you having to even think about it.
+First, it makes your code thread-safe and multiprocessing easy without you having to even think about it.
 Just keep it stateless and fly!

 Second, it makes testing a breeze: You throw in data and check the data that comes out.
 Things can go wrong?
-Just check if the right exception is thrown.
-Wherever you need to interact with extrenal services, mock the behaviour and your good to go (the Flusswerk tests make heay use of Mockito, btw.).
+Just check if your code throws the right exceptions.
+Wherever you need to interact with external services, mock the behaviour, and your good to go (the Flusswerk tests make heavy use of Mockito, btw.).

-If you absolutely have to introduce state, make sure your code is threadsafe.
+If you absolutely have to introduce state, make sure your code is thread-safe.

 ### Immutable Data

-Wherever sesnsible, make your data classes immutable - set everything via constructor and avoid setters.
+Wherever sensible, make your data classes immutable - set everything via the constructor and avoid setters.
 Implement `equals()` and `hashCode()`.
 This leads usually to more readable code, and makes writing tests much easier.
-This applies to Message classes and to the classes you use to pass data around.
+This applies to Message classes and to the classes that contain data.

 Your particular data processing needs to build your data over time and can't be immutable?
 Think again if that is the best way, but don't worry too much.